ach-raf/opensubtitles_subtitle_downloader/Readme.md

 # Opensubtitles.com subtitle downloader

-This is a Python script to download subtitles from OpenSubtitles.com.
+This is a Python script to download subtitles from OpenSubtitles.com and process them.

+It can:

+- Download subtitles
+- Clean subtitles of ads
+- Sync subtitles to audio (using [ffsubsync](https://github.com/smacke/ffsubsync))

 You can get an API key by registering at https://www.opensubtitles.com/en/consumers .